-- The 12-Step Model: Using the 12 Steps like homework assignments and group discussions of results, attendees can change behaviors, increase their understanding of addiction, and improve their relationship with God or a higher power.
+- The 12-step model: By following a 12-step-based program and completing therapeutic tasks like homework assignments and group discussions of results, attendees can change behaviors, increase their understanding of addiction, and improve their relationship with God or a higher power.

-- The Matrix Model: A combination of several forms of therapy, including CBT, Motivational Interviewing, and peer-led support groups, these IOPs offer a variety of approaches to overcoming addiction, which can cover all kinds of clients’ needs.
+- The Matrix Model: A combination of several forms of therapy, including CBT, motivational interviewing, and peer-led support groups, intensive outpatient programs may offer a variety of approaches to overcoming addiction, which can cover all kinds of clients’ needs.

 While IOPs may offer several types of therapy and educational options, each focuses on 14 overarching principles of treatment:

 - The program must be easy to enter.

 - The alliance between therapist and client should grow.